mkgeeky-autodl/autodl-irssi/README.md

-# THE UPDATE BUTTON DONT WORK.
-SO DONT DOWNLOAD NEW RELEASES, UNTIL THIS MESSAGE IS GONE

 # autodl-irssi

 [autodl-irssi](https://github.com/mkgeeky-autodl/autodl-irssi) is a plugin for [irssi](https://irssi.org/) that monitors IRC announce channels and downloads torrent files based on user-defined filters.